MLH/mlh-hackathon-organizer-guide/index.md

 Schedules can definitely change, but it’s good for participants (and organizers) to know what to expect.
 Please, send us your schedule and we can help ensure it’s realistic.

-Decide whether to do a 24 -hour or 36-hour hackathon.
-Then take a look at example schedules to see what makes the most sense for you.
+Take a look at example schedules to see what makes the most sense for you.
+Our [sample run of show](https://docs.google.com/spreadsheets/d/1e2B4-AYUU3Y0xFmiTGLYfRosP2IdXxF1Ud5GvGh-6cE/edit?usp=sharing), will help you create a full and complete event schedule.

 All schedules include: